 If your tween or teen came into your home and hurled those words, how would you have responded?

-If you are like most of us, we would have come unglued.
+If you are like most of us, you would have come unglued.
 I know that some of you are already in shock that I would even mention this in a post.

 Shaunti Feldhahn and Lisa A. Rice give us a clue in how to respond based on research as to what is going on with our kids as they step over the threshold into the tween and teen years in their book For Parents Only.
 This is the time kids are searching for their identity.
 They are trying on new behaviors and trying to decide which ones to keep and which ones to reject.
 But here is the clincher: (page 49 of Shaunti’s book)